 I have been a WoRMS editor since 2009 and currently serve as one of the chief taxonomic editors for MolluscaBase.
+My growing interest and concern about the spread of invasive marine species led me to also joining WRiMS as a thematic editor.
 My main research background lies in molluscan phylogenetic systematics and my work has included projects such as leading the Bivalve-Tree-of Life effort, developing higher-level classifications, engaging in monographic studies involving a broad range of morphological-anatomical and molecular data, and investigating changes to regional biodiversity (especially in coral reef environments) over time.
 As a practicing taxonomist and museum curator, I have enjoyed experiencing the rapid development of WoRMS into the World’s leading nomenclatural resource.
-Now I am excited about the prospect of taking this to the next level, by further integrating additional biodiversity information (such as high-quality images, type specimen data, distributions in space and time), and by improving the range and research-usefulness of linked "attributes", which will connect us to even broader user communities.
-At the North American end, I am involved in regional efforts of mobilizing millions of collection specimen data records through the InvertEBase/iDigBio efforts and believe that we can engage in novel and very fruitful partnerships that will enhance and improve our WoRMS database.
+Now I am excited about the prospect of taking this to the next level, by further integrating additional biodiversity information (such as expert-vetted images, type specimen data, distributions in space and time), and by improving the range and research-usefulness of linked "attributes", which will connect us to even broader user communities.
+At the North American end, I am spearheading a multi-institutional effort of mobilizing millions of collection specimen records through the "Eastern Seaboard" project and am actively involved in other such collaborations (InvertEBase/DigBio).
+I believe that we can engage in novel and very fruitful partnerships that will enhance and improve our WoRMS database.